Doag/PL-SQL-Conventions/articles/00_general.md

 #### Prefer *Cursor For Loops* over explicit cursor handling

-Times have changed: It might have been advisable in earlier releases of the database to use explicit cursors (declare - open - fetch - close) over *Cursor For Loops*, but these times have passed by.
-Working with these loops is not only faster (as the compiler implicitly converts them bulk operations) than explicit cursor but more readable as well.
-So if there is no strong reason for working with explicit cursor (A cursor expression in a `select` statement may be such a reason) then write the short, more elegant and in most cases faster *Cursor For Loop*.
+Times have changed: It might have been advisable in earlier releases of the database to use explicit cursors (`declare - open - fetch - close`) over *Cursor For Loops*, but those times have passed by.
+Working with Cursor For Loops is not only faster (as the compiler implicitly converts them bulk operations) than explicit cursor but more readable as well.
+So if there is no strong reason for working with explicit cursor (A `cursor` expression in a `select` statement may be such a reason) then write the short, more elegant and in most cases faster Cursor For Loop.